ptsteadman/notebook/essays/gray-man-style.md

 ---

-When I talk about the gray man concept with my friends, many of them immediately say something along the lines of "so this is normcore for preppers/racists/republicans".
+When I talk about the gray man concept with my friends, many of them immediately say something along the lines of: "so this is normcore for preppers/racists/republicans".
 And it's true: the concept of gray man is very similar to the concept of normcore as it was originally defined by K-HOLE in 2013.[1]
 Normcore differs from gray man in one key respect: the ostensible